WPPNets and WPPFlows: The Power of Wasserstein Patch Priors for Superresolution: Introduction

 was successfully proposed for computerized tomography.
 Note that each reconstruction with DIP+TV requires the training of a NN, which makes the method time consuming.
 The idea of Plug-and-Play methods is to consider an optimization algorithm from convex analysis for solving \eqref{general_variational_problem}, as, e.g.,\ the forward-backward splitting \cite{CW2005} or the alternating direction method of multipliers \cite{CKCH2019,EB1992}, and to replace the proximal operator with respect to the regularizer by a more general denoiser.
 For example, the forward backward splitting algorithm for minimizing \eqref{general_variational_problem} is given by

 and can be modified by

-where $\mathcal G$ is a neural network trained for denoising natural images as the DRUNet from \cite{ZLZZ2021}.
+where $\mathcal G$ is a neural network trained for denoising natural images as the DRUNet from \cite{ZLZZ2021}, and the hyperparameter $\eta>0$ is the step size.
 Plug-and-Play methods were used for several applications in image processing with excellent performance, see e.g.,~\cite{CWE2016,GJNMU2018,HNS2021,MMHC2017,O2017,ZLZZ2021}.
-Closely related to Plug-and-Play methods are regularizing by denoising (RED) \cite{REM2017}, variational networks \cite{EKKP2020} and total deep variation \cite{KEKP2020}.
+Closely related to Plug-and-Play methods are regularizing by denoising (RED) \cite{REM2017}, variational networks \cite{EKKP2020} and total deep variation \cite{KEKP2020,PKPE2021}.

 On the other hand, powerful methods based on the self-similarity of small patches within natural images were developed in the last years.
 Such patch-based methods were used, e.g., for denoising \cite{BCM2005,HBD2018,LBM2013,STA2021} and superresolution \cite{HNABBSS2020,SJ2016}.
-In particular, the expected patch log-likelihood algorithm (EPLL) \cite{PDDN2019,ZW2011} achieved competitive results to NNs by using the log-likelihood function of a Gaussian mixture model as regularizer within the variational problem \eqref{general_variational_problem}.
+In particular, the expected patch log-likelihood algorithm (EPLL) \cite{PDDN2019,ZW2011} achieved competitive results to simple NN-based approaches by using the log-likelihood function of a Gaussian mixture model as regularizer within the variational problem \eqref{general_variational_problem}.
 Recently, this approach was also extended to posterior sampling for uncertainty quantification \cite{FW2021}.